rramosx11/horiseon-social-solution-services/Readme.md

 * Removed the extra class titles and adjusted the CSS to condense the code in html and css.
 * Reordered the css to follow the structure of the webpage.
 * Added alt descriptions to the images
-* Fixed the navigation bar
+* Fixed the navigation bar so that when the tab in clicked on the website, the viewer will be redirected to that section of the page.
+The id was missing for the SEO section.